abacusmodeling/abacus-develop/docs/input-main.md

 ### Electronic structure (SDFT)

 This part of variables are used to control the parameters of stochastic DFT (SDFT),  mix stochastic-deterministic DFT (MDFT), or complete-basis Chebyshev method (CT).
+We now support calculation of "sto-scf" and "sto-md".

 #### method_sto